 However, some commonly used abbreviations or acronyms relating to the discipline will often need to be used to enhance the clarity of your writing and reduce the wordcount.
 In these cases, it is important to use the full form of the abbreviated name or phrase in the first instance, including the abbreviation in parentheses.
 For example:

 Please note: certain extremely commonly used acronyms have become part of common usage and do not require further explanation within a text.
 For example: AIDS, laser, radar, scuba.

-3. Appears neutral and objective
+3. Use neutral and objective language

 Academic writing tends to strive for an appearance of objectivity.
 Although you will no doubt have an informed opinion or theory that you are trying to get across in your writing, it is important to build a compelling objective case for your ideas using evidence and data.
 It is not uncommon to use the first person (I) in academic writing, but only as a further development of your objective analysis and interpretation to indicate where your original contribution takes over.

 Always check department guidelines on the use of first person (I) forms in your writing.
 Some scientific writing may require no first person forms to be used, while some reflective assignments may require the use of the first person to present personal experience.

 Academic writing draws on evidence and sources to present a balanced view of All facts and theories should be referenced using a standard system:

 Paragraphs are the building blocks of your written work, and a good essay or assignment will organise the content clearly at a paragraph level.
 However, in a piece of academic writing paragraphs can be tricky to structure due to the complexity of ideas that you are likely to be working with.

 The following structure is not the only way to write a paragraph, but it is a common model that is used in academic writing to build sources and evidence into your writing in a critical and analytical way.